Teaching

 INFORMATION THEORY & COMMUNICATION Fall 2017

-Information Theory is one of the very few fields in computer science that have a well-defined "beginning", originating with Claude Shannon's famous paper, A Mathematical Theory of Communication, in 1948.
+Information Theory is one of the very few fields in computer science that have a well-defined beginning, in Claude Shannon's famous paper, "A Mathematical Theory of Communication" (1948).
 For a few decades, this field remained in relative obscurity, until results from information theory started to play a fundamentally important role in artificial intelligence, cryptography, computer security, data processing and storage, etc. This course introduces the basic concepts of information theory, and then dives into some important applications of the theory.
 A part of the coursework will involve seminar-style presentations and discussions.
 Topics include mutual information, data compression, entropy and counting, amortized complexity, streaming algorithm bounds, pseudorandom generation, data processing in noisy channels, and applications in AI.

 COMPUTATIONAL FINANCE Fall 2018 | Spring 2024